 - How much student debt do you owe?
 The more student loan debt you have, the better.

 - Are your financial difficulties temporary or permanent?
-The longer-lasting your difficulties throughout the loan repayment period, the better.
+The longer-lasting your financial hardship throughout the loan repayment period, the better.

 - Do you work full-time or part-time?
 Full-time work is better.
 Full-time work plus part-time work is fantastic.